 Choosing a dog can be both an exciting and confusing experience.
 After all, you are taking full responsibility for another living being.
 It is therefore vital that you carefully think through why you need a dog.
 Understanding the different personalities will help you get a dog with a character that matches yours.

 Dogs, just like humans, are all unique.
-Different dogs have different personalities, and they will react to different situations uniquely.
-The different personalities in dogs are usually as a result of selective breeding by human beings.
+There are different dog personalities, and they will react to different situations uniquely.
+The different dog personality types are usually a result of selective breeding by human beings.

 Modern-day dogs are born with a set of inherent behaviors.
 These behaviors can be divided into categories called drives.
 Drives are the unconscious biological impulses that dogs are born with.
 The number of behaviors a dog has in each drive will determine his temperament.
 We can, therefore, define temperament as the different inborn traits which regulate and control a dog’s response to its environment.
 His temperament will play a role in his personality, but his personality will be molded by how you raise him.